Compose and Send an E-Mail on Your Surface

 Add your friend’s e-mail address into the To box.

-Tap the plus sign to the right of the To box.
+Tap the word To next to the To box.
 The People app appears, letting you tap the name of everybody you want to receive the e-mail.
-Tap the Add button, and the Mail app automatically fills in everybody’s e-mail address—a very handy thing on a tablet.
+Tap the Add button, and the Mail app automatically fills in everybody’s e-mail address — a very handy thing on a tablet.

-Or, you can tap inside the To box and begin typing in the recipient’s name or e-mail address.
+Or, you can tap inside the To box and type the recipient’s name or e-mail address.
 With each letter you type, the Mail app scans the contacts listed in your People app, constantly placing potential matches below the To box.
 If the app happens to guess the right name, tap the name to place it in the To box.

 Tap inside the Subject box and type in a subject.

-Tap the words Add a Subject along the message’s top; those words quickly vanish as you type in your own subject.
+Tap the words Add a Subject along the message’s top; those words quickly vanish, letting you type your own subject.

 Type your message into the large box beneath the Subject line.

 The Mail app watches as you type, automatically underlining words it doesn’t recognize.
 To correct a misspelled word, tap the underlined word.
-A pop-up menu appears, shown in the figure, letting you choose the correct spelling.
-(Choose Add to Dictionary to add an unrecognized word.)
+A pop-up menu appears, letting you choose the correct spelling.
+(Choose Add to Dictionary to add a word that’s unrecognized but correctly spelled.)

 To embellish your prose, change the text’s formatting by swiping your finger upward from the screen’s bottom to fetch the App bar.
-Shown in the figure, the App bar lets you change fonts, add italics, create numbered lists, and add other flourishes by tapping the appropriate icon.
+The App bar lets you change fonts, add italics, create numbered lists, and add other flourishes by tapping the appropriate icon.

 Attach any files or photos to your e-mail, if desired.